 January 18, 2018, Carrot Ranch Flash Fiction Challenge prompt: In 99 words (no more, no less) write a story that includes boots.
 Whose boots are they, where do they go and what is their significance?
 Go where the prompt leads.
 Respond by January 23, 2018, to be included in the compilation (published January 24).
 Rules are here.
 All … Continue reading “Equality,” A Flash Fiction Memory

 December 7, 2017, prompt: In 99 words (no more, no less) write what features a performance.
 You can interpret what is a performance any way the prompt leads you.
 Respond by December 12, 2017, to be included in the compilation (published December 13).
 Rules are here.
 All writers are welcome!
-(October 2017 Storm Born Rocks from … Continue reading “The Gales of November,” A Haibun/Haiku”
+(October 2017 Storm Born Rocks from … Continue reading “The Gales of November,” A Haibun/Haiku

 Hey, EVERYBODY!
 It's that time again!
 Time to join in the "Writers Quote Wednesday Writing Challenge," co-sponsored with Ronovan Hester of Ronovan Writes, right here on silverthreading.com and myself, Silver Threading!
 Please use #WQWWC on Twitter so we can retweet you and spread the inspiration.
 Welcome!
-This is an open invitation to join in on our blogging … Continue reading #WQWWC – Writers Quote Wednesday Writing Challenge – Memories”
+This is an open invitation to join in on our blogging … Continue reading #WQWWC – Writers Quote Wednesday Writing Challenge – Memories